 When Is It Hurricane Season in Texas?

 June 1st marks the official start of the Atlantic hurricane season for Texas.
 This season lasts throughout the entire summer and doesn’t officially end until November 30th.
-In recent years, the National Oceanic and Atmospheric Administration (NOAA) has continued to predict above-average hurricane seasons which has even led the organization to consider moving the season to May 15th to adjust for this uptick in activity.
+In recent years, the National Oceanic and Atmospheric Administration (NOAA) has continued to predict above-average hurricane seasons, which has even led the organization to consider moving the season to May 15th to adjust for this uptick in activity.
+Sadly, 2025 is no different.

 Peak Hurricane Season in Texas

-This is traditionally when the Gulf of Mexico and surrounding waters are at their warmest creating the perfect conditions for tropical storms and hurricanes to form.
+This is traditionally when the Gulf and surrounding waters are at their warmest, creating the perfect conditions for tropical storms and hurricanes to form.

 Homeowners should still be observant of hurricanes in Texas as well as potential tropical storms outside of the traditional and peak times they are posed to strike.